cdnbye/documentation/en/bindings.md

     - Electron's AppId is defined by yourself and should be configured in the SDK's `p2pConfig`->`appId`

-    - Flutter and React Native need to `Create App` on corresponding platforms according to AppId
+    - Flutter App need to `Create App` on corresponding platforms according to AppId